Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 To be eligible for this investment, the work/s needs to be produced by an Australian company or produced by an artist or collective of artists who are Australian citizens or have permanent resident status in Australia.
 The content of the work, the writer, composer or choreographer are not required to be Australian.
 An eligible work could also include a percentage of international performers as part of an Australian co-production.

 Yes.
 Your itinerary can include activities that offer additional opportunities for the community to engage with the touring party or work, which reflect the engagement strategy provided in your application.
-As the focus of this fund is live performance, additional activities should be scheduled in an efficient way within the itinerary.
+Your itinerary can also include longer engagements in communities where alternative touring models are proposed.

 You can use the investment for any of the following:

-• A reasonable portion of costs associated with remounting a work.
+• Costs associated with remounting a work.
 In your application and budget please ensure you clearly outline these costs.
-You should provide a viable budget and convincing rationale for the remount costs, including any impact on presenter fees.
+You should provide a viable budget and convincing rationale for the remount costs, including any impact on reduction to presenter fees

-• Interstate net touring costs.
-Base these on current prices and add a reasonable contingency to each item.
+• Costs associated with touring the work including travel, accommodation and allowances at relevant industrial award rates for the touring party, and freight costs.
+Base these on current prices and add a reasonable contingency to each item

 • Wellbeing programs (for example, employment assistance programs) or other activities which provide support for the touring party whilst on tour.